yssource/rhai/doc/src/plugins/module.md

         42
     }

-    // Sub-modules are ignored when the Module is loaded as a package. pub mod my_sub_module {
+    // Sub-modules are ignored when the module is registered globally. pub mod my_sub_module {
-        // This function is ignored when loaded as a package.
+        // This function is ignored when registered globally.
         // Otherwise it is a valid registered function under a sub-module. pub fn get_info() -> String {
             "hello".to_string()